raydac/java-prolog-parser/README.md

 # Maven dependency

-It is a library without 3th side dependencies, it is published im the Maven central and can be added into project just with:
+The parser is a pure Java library without any 3-th side dependency, it is published im the Maven central and can be injected into project just by adding:
 ```
 <dependency>
     <groupId>com.igormaznitsa</groupId>